cacophony-wj/LeS/README.md

 1. First, **MAKE CERTAIN YOU ARE ON LIGHT BUT SEXY.** Those armors should be done first.
 2. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
 3. You **may** receive a warning that you do not have "write access to the game data directory."
 This warning cannot be prevented as everyone uses different hard drives and different install directories.
-If this happens to you, follow steps **A** through **C** below.
-Otherwise, skip to step **3.**
+Follow the steps below and it will correct itself. **If you do not get this error** it means that there is a Skyrim data folder in the same directory as mine and you need to _make sure_ it is the correct one, so follow the directions below anyway.
-	A. Click the _Settings_ button in the lower right corner of _BodySlide_.
+4. Click the _Settings_ button in the lower right corner of _BodySlide_.
-	B. Click _Browse_ next to _Game Data Path_.
+5. Click _Browse_ next to _Game Data Path_.
-	C. Select your **Data** directory within your **Skyrim Special Edition** directory.
+6. Select your **Data** directory within your **Skyrim Special Edition** directory.
-3. Choose the body you want from the _Preset_ menu.
+7. Choose the body you want from the _Preset_ menu.
 (You can see what it looks like by hitting the **Preview** button.
 I recommend the one called "3BBB HangEmHigh.")
-4. Disable the mod called _bodygen3_ in Mod Organizer 2's left pane.
+8. Disable the mod called _bodygen3_ in Mod Organizer 2's left pane.
 You'll find it at or near position **395**, just below _SKSE Settings._
-5. If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _bodygen3_ **ENABLED** instead.
+9. If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _bodygen3_ **ENABLED** instead.
-6. If you do leave BodyGen enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
+10. If you do leave BodyGen enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
-7. Click the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left
+11. Click the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left
-8.  **Hold down the CTRL key** (very important) and click _Batch Build_.
+12. **Hold down the CTRL key** (very important) and click _Batch Build_.
-9. You will see a huge list of bodies and armors.
+13. You will see a huge list of bodies and armors.
 Just click _Build_.
-10. A prompt will appear asking where to put your custom-fitted armors.
+14. A prompt will appear asking where to put your custom-fitted armors.
 Make sure they go to **_LeS Directory_/mods/BodySlide Output**
-11. Now you will have a massive list of options to choose from which are mandatory, so be patient.
+15. Now you will have a massive list of options to choose from which are mandatory, so be patient.
-12. For the first option, choose **SE 3BBB Body Amazing**
+16. For the first option, choose **SE 3BBB Body Amazing**
-13. Always choose **3BA** before any other option.
+17. Always choose **3BA** before any other option.
-14. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
+18. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
 Keep in mind, anything marked **recommended** is ultimately up to you.
 You can always preview the outfit and decide for yourself.
-15. Second in priority should be **3BF**
+19. Second in priority should be **3BF**
-16. Several helmets will have a hair color option.
+20. Several helmets will have a hair color option.
 It only affects hair color poking out of a few helmets.
 This is personal choice.
-17. A few boots wiil feature **flat** options.
+21. A few boots wiil feature **flat** options.
 This essentially means **no high heels.** The other variants have high heels.
 I recommend the **flat** variants so characters line up correctly with furniture.
-18. There is one helmet (**glass**) that has a closed or open faced variant.
+22. There is one helmet (**glass**) that has a closed or open faced variant.
 I recommend open.
-19. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
+23. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
-20. The Nocturnal dress has a normal or **minidress** variant.
+24. The Nocturnal dress has a normal or **minidress** variant.
 The latter I recommend.
 It's a bit sexier.
-21. I recommend the **prisoner bikini** over the **prisoner clothes**.
+25. I recommend the **prisoner bikini** over the **prisoner clothes**.
-22. I recommend the **prisoner rag short** over the **prisoner rag**.
+26. I recommend the **prisoner rag short** over the **prisoner rag**.
-23. There are several variants with **shoes** or **boots**.
+27. There are several variants with **shoes** or **boots**.
 I recommend **shoes** to reduce the likelihood of clipping.
-24. I recommend the **vanilla** wedding dress variant.
+28. I recommend the **vanilla** wedding dress variant.
 The normal one is sexier but has a weird lengthy strip that can behave strangely at times.
-25. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
+29. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
-26. Whether your armor has fur trim or not is really up to you.
+30. Whether your armor has fur trim or not is really up to you.
-27. Press **Build** and wait for all the outfits to be built.
+31. Press **Build** and wait for all the outfits to be built.
-28. If you have _no interest_ in the _Light But Kinky_ variant, you are now finished.
+32. If you have _no interest_ in the _Light But Kinky_ variant, you are now finished.
 Skip to step **40**.
-29. If you wish to play _Light But Kinky_, read on.
+33. If you wish to play _Light But Kinky_, read on.
-30. First, **SWITCH TO THE LIGHT BUT KINKY VARIANT.**
+34. First, **SWITCH TO THE LIGHT BUT KINKY VARIANT.**
-31. Click the small **magnifying glass** in the upper right corner of _BodySlide_ next to a dropdown box.
+35. Click the small **magnifying glass** in the upper right corner of _BodySlide_ next to a dropdown box.
-32. Select "Ghoose groups..." from the dropdown.
+36. Select "Ghoose groups..." from the dropdown.
-33. Enter checkboxes in every box starting with _Cursed Loot_ all the way down to _Devious Devices 4.3 AIO 3BA - Outfit (Pushup)_
+37. Enter checkboxes in every box starting with _Cursed Loot_ all the way down to _Devious Devices 4.3 AIO 3BA - Outfit (Pushup)_
-34. Enter a checkbox in the box next to _Unassigned_.
+38. Enter a checkbox in the box next to _Unassigned_.
-35. Press **OK**
+39. Press **OK**
-36. Repeat steps **6 - 11**.
+40. Repeat steps **6 - 11**.
-37. Always choose **3BA** before any other option.
+41. Always choose **3BA** before any other option.
-38. Always choose **DDX - UUNP/CBBE** over **DDX - UUNP CBBE**
+42. Always choose **DDX - UUNP/CBBE** over **DDX - UUNP CBBE**
-39. Press **Build** and wait for the rest of the outfits to be built.
+43. Press **Build** and wait for the rest of the outfits to be built.
-40. You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.
+44. You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.

 ##  A Note on SexLab for the Uninitiated